bguspl/student-env-maker/README.md

 # Bump version and build (updates VERSION in .env)
 bash build.sh --bump --yes
 ```

-Note: Multi-arch releases are built on GitHub Actions (local QEMU is intentionally not supported on Ubuntu 22.04 arm64).

 Use compose directly (uses `.env` written by the build script):